rkapoor3/Breast-Cancer-Prediction/README.md

 3) Ten real-valued features are computed for each cell nucleus:

-  a) radius (mean of distances from center to points on the perimeter)
-  b) texture (standard deviation of gray-scale values)
+  i) radius (mean of distances from center to points on the perimeter) ii) texture (standard deviation of gray-scale values) iii) perimeter iv) area
-  c) perimeter
-  d) area
-  e) smoothness (local variation in radius lengths)
-  f) compactness (perimeter^2 / area - 1.0)
-  g) concavity (severity of concave portions of the contour)
-  h) concave points (number of concave portions of the contour)
+  v) smoothness (local variation in radius lengths) vi) compactness (perimeter^2 / area - 1.0) vii) concavity (severity of concave portions of the contour) viii) concave points (number of concave portions of the contour) ix) symmetry
-  i) symmetry
-  j) fractal dimension ("coastline approximation" - 1)
+  x) fractal dimension ("coastline approximation" - 1)